ChiliSamsung/python-machine-learning-app/readme.txt

-Final Project: League of Legends Game Predictor
+League of Legends Game Predictor

 Charles Sansone and Hannah Walsh